noegroup/bgflow/README.md

 ***
 ## [Minimal example](#minimal-example)
 Implementation of a BG with a single [Real NVP coupling block](https://arxiv.org/abs/1605.08803) as the invertible transformation.
-The target potential is given by a double well potential in one dimension and a standard Gaussian in the other.
-The prior is a two-dimensional standard Gaussian distribution.
-The training procedure is not included.
+The two-dimensional target potential is given by a double well potential in one dimension and a harmonic potential in the other.
+The prior distribution is a two-dimensional standard normal distribution.
+Note that the training procedure is not included in this example.

 ``` python
 import torch